Send and receive mail in prison

 - photos no larger than A4 size

-- items with prior approval of the Superintendent, for example, clothes for a court appearance.
+- items with prior approval of the general manager, for example, clothes for a court appearance.

 Banned items include all of the following:

-- envelopes, pencils, pens, note pads or other writing materials
+- envelopes, pencils, pens, writing paper on pads

-- musical cards, or cards with any mechanical insert
+- musical cards, or cards with any mechanical inserts

 - cards bigger than A4